TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - Yeah let's make it an area marker
         - YES!
 Note that in the future, area marker shapes will be editable in-world
             - Just like any other entity but area markers are probably the most obvious usecase for that functionality
-    - And let's have a portal_target point marker
+    - And let's have a portal_exit point marker
         - Thought about an area but a better option is to have multiple portal targets and just shuffle them
     - And let's have a stateless portal_system
     - Target Flag: spawn_relative_to_portal_center